curbengh/phishing-filter/README.md

 # Phishing URL Blocklist

-A blocklist of phishing websites, based on the [PhishTank](https://www.phishtank.com/) list.
+A blocklist of phishing websites, based on the [PhishTank](https://www.phishtank.com/) and [OpenPhish](https://openphish.com/) lists.
 Blocklist is updated twice a day.

 There are multiple formats available, refer to the appropriate section according to the program used: